shopware/docs/adr/extension/2020-11-25-decoration-pattern.md

 # 2020-11-25 - Decoration pattern

+{% hint style="info" %}
+This document represents an architecture decision record (ADR) and has been mirrored from the ADR section in our Shopware 6 repository.
+You can find the original version [here](https://github.com/shopware/platform/blob/trunk/adr/extension/2020-11-25-decoration-pattern.md)
+{% endhint %}

 ## Context

 There are currently two different patterns that are applied in the platform to allow the decoration of services.